sjm-steffann/dhcpkit/docs/config/ntp-servers.rst

 Section parameters
 ------------------

+always-send
+    Always send this option, even if the client didn't ask for it.

+    **Default**: "no"

 <multiple> (required, multiple allowed)
     The key is the type of NTP server reference and the data is the corresponding reference.
 Built-in NTP server reference types are 'server-fqdn', 'server-address' and 'multicast-address'.